rxseger/homebridge-ipmi/README.md

 * `hostname`: server hostname, or null for local
 * `username`: server username, or null for local
 * `password`: server password, or null for local
+* `identify`: name of switch to toggle blinking chassis identification light, or null to disable
 * `temperatureSensors`, `fans`: an object mapping IPMI sensor names, to Homebridge display names

 Run `ipmitool sensor` to show the available sensors.